 - Manual customization of code for upgrades

-- Root files are accessible, so any third-party software can be integrated
+- Root files are accessible so that any third-party software can be integrated

 7. Mobile Commerce Capabilities

 The next thing to consider is the mobile capabilities of the eCommerce solution you are planning to use for your eCommerce website.
-In order to step ahead of your competitors, you must also be able to sell through mobile devices.
+To step ahead of your competitors, you must also be able to sell through mobile devices.

 US m-commerce volume is poised to increase from $128.4 billion in 2019 to $418.9 billion through 2024.

-In addition, customers are increasingly adopting a mobile lifestyle, and they prefer mobile devices to research a product and make purchases.
-Therefore, the eCommerce solution you are choosing should be mobile-ready.
-Having a mobile version or mobile-optimized version of your eCommerce site will help you expand your market reach and bring more traffic to your website.
+In addition, customers are increasingly adopting a mobile lifestyle and prefer mobile devices to research a product and make purchases.
+Therefore, the custom eCommerce solution you are choosing should be mobile-ready.
+A mobile or mobile-optimized version of your eCommerce site will help you expand your market reach and bring more traffic to your website.

-In addition, make sure that the eCommerce solution has mobile marketing features such as:
+In addition, make sure that the custom eCommerce solution has mobile marketing features such as –

 - Page layouts preview on mobile screens